Huber-group-EMBL/CSAMA_website/content/about.md

 **Please pack/bring:**
 - Solid footwear (ideal: hiking shoes or boots)
-- Jacket or warm sweater for the descent (it may get quite fresh)
+- Warm sweater/fleece and rain jacket for the descent (it can get quite fresh)

-**Please note:** If you won't attend the social programme, please let us know at the latest on Monday 20 June via email to info[at]bioconductor.eu
+**Please note:** If you will not attend the social programme, please let us know at the latest on Monday 12 June via email to info[at]bioconductor.eu